 Munich is working on solutions for the viable city of the future together with numerous partners from business and science.

-An intermodal mobility hub optimizes and builds upon the spatial networking of various mobility solutions and services in a central location, including components such as bike sharing, car sharing, public transport, intuitive booking and guidance systems, intelligent charging infrastructure, smart parking and new space utilization concepts such as co-working spaces.
+An intermodal mobility hub optimizes and builds upon the spatial networking of various mobility solutions and services in a central location, including components such as bike sharing, car sharing, public transport, intuitive booking and guidance systems, intelligent charging infrastructure, smart parking and new space utilization concepts , e.g. co-working spaces.

-The research project targets city Administration (Integrated City Development Unit), as well as companies active in the area of Transport, energy, real estate and IT.
+The research project targets city administrations (Integrated City Development Unit), as well as companies active in the area of transport, energy, real estate and IT.

-The aim of the research project Shared E-Fleet was the design and implementation of an integrated, cloud-based ICT solution for the intelligent operation of shared electric vehicle fleets between companies.
+The aim of the research project Shared E-Fleet was to design and implement an integrated, cloud-based ICT solution for the intelligent operation of shared electric vehicle fleets between companies.
 The developed solutions are tested in several model tests at different locations under real conditions.